McShelby/hugo-theme-relearn/exampleSite/content/basics/branding/_index.en.md

 ## Adjust to OS Settings

 You can also cause the site to adjust to your OS settings for light/dark mode.
-Just set the `themeVariant` to `auto`.
+Just set the `themeVariant` to `auto` to become an auto mode variant.
 That's it.

 You can use the `auto` value with the single or multiple variants option.
 If you are using multiple variants, you can drop `auto` at any position in the option's array, but usually it makes sense to set it in the first position and make it the default.